45|Part 2 of –11 Ikubi Kissaki (continued from Chapter 44)

 36| Part 2 — 3 Names of the Parts

-The correct way to look for the curvature is to stand the Nakago (茎) vertically.
-In this way, you can see the location of the curvature more precisely.
-If the Nakago is not vertical, the curvature looks to be in every sword’s middle area.
-When you look at a sword, the first thing to do is to hold a sword and make sure that the Nakago stands vertically.
-When you look at a sword in a book, rotate (shift or slide) the book slightly so that the Nakago is perpendicular.
-You can see the precise location of the curvature in this way.
-Keep in mind; sometimes it is subtle.
+The correct way to check for the curvature is to hold the nakago (茎) vertically.
+This way, you can see the location of the curvature more accurately.
+If the nakago is not vertical, the curvature appears in the middle section of every sword.
+When examining a sword, the first step is to hold the sword and make sure the nakago stands vertically.
+When looking at a sword in a book, rotate (shift or slide) the book slightly so that the nakago is perpendicular.
+This way, you can see the precise location of the curvature.
+Keep in mind that the difference can sometimes be subtle.

 36 part 2 of -- 3 Sori (2)